SoftwareAG/c8y-docs/content/about-doc/intro-documentation.md

 layout: bundle
 ---

-This documentation describes the **10.5.7 GA release (January 2020)** of the Cumulocity IoT platform.
+This documentation describes the **10.6.0 release (April 2020)** of the Cumulocity IoT platform.

-This documentation covers all new features and functionality introduced with release 10.5.7 (see the [Release notes](/release-notes#10.5.7) for details).
+This documentation covers all new features and functionality introduced with release 10.6.0 (see the [Release notes](/release-notes#10.6.0) for details).

 Any other relevant changes that have been made to the Cumulocity IoT documentation since the previous version will be mentioned in the release notes as well.